 It is important to know the landlord tenant laws in the jurisdiction where you have a rental.
+These are just some of the different issues to be aware of.

 Criminal background check

 In Feb 2018, Seattle landlords will no longer be able to deny an applicant based on any type of criminal records history regardless of the type or severity of conviction.
 The RHA does provide screening reports for Seattle.
 It includes adult sex offender search, credit score, eviction search, high risk fraud and alternative ID report, previous address history and Soc Sec verification.
 The only criminal conviction still allowed to be considered as a reason for denial in Seattle are secual offense convictions as an adult and requiring registry.